Fine-tuning Is a Surprisingly Effective Domain Adaptation Baseline in Handwriting Recognition: Writer-independent Scenario

 \subsubsection{Pre-trained quality of the baseline model.}

-Figure~\ref{fig:checkpoints:comparison} compares finetuning of baseline models trained for different amounts of iterations on the CzechHWR dataset.
+Figure~\ref{fig:checkpoints:comparison} compares fine-tuning of baseline models trained for different amounts of iterations on the CzechHWR dataset.
 The performance is expressed as a relative reduction of the fully-trained baseline model test CER (500k).
 The boxplots represent the target writer distribution.
-As with the previous experiment, we run the finetuning runs only for line cluster 64 and estimated the optimal finetuning iterations with $\mathrm{X}_{1.5}$.
+As with the previous experiment, we run the fine-tuning runs only for line cluster 64 and estimated the optimal fine-tuning iterations with $\mathrm{X}_{1.5}$.
 The more well-trained the baseline model, the greater and more stable the performance across the target writers.

-The architecture finetuned from scratch is almost identical to ours (described in Section~\ref{sec:dataset}), where the only essential difference is that the convolutional layers are initialized from VGG~\cite{VGG2014} architecture trained on ImageNet~\cite{deng2009imagenet}.
-The finetuning was done on line cluster 256, for 10k iterations, and we estimated the number of optimal finetuning iterations with the Oraculum strategy (no cross-validation involved).
+The architecture fine-tuned from scratch is almost identical to ours (described in Section~\ref{sec:dataset}), where the only essential difference is that the convolutional layers are initialized from VGG~\cite{VGG2014} architecture trained on ImageNet~\cite{deng2009imagenet}.
+The fine-tuning was done on line cluster 256, for 10k iterations, and we estimated the number of optimal fine-tuning iterations with the Oraculum strategy (no cross-validation involved).
 In comparison to the well-trained baseline model, the performance was far worse for most of the writers, although there were exceptions among writers whose writing styles were not sufficiently represented in the CzechHWR dataset.
-Even though that VGG was trained on four times more lines and the Oraculum estimating strategy was used, it is surprising, that for writers with German Kurrent and Ghotic script, it evened out the finetuned well-trained baseline model.
+Even though that VGG was trained on four times more lines and the Oraculum estimating strategy was used, it is surprising, that for writers with German Kurrent and Ghotic script, it evened out the fine-tuned well-trained baseline model.